mousebird-consulting-inc/WhirlyGlobe/WhirlyGlobeSrc/AndroidStudio/README.md

 This results in the native library being compiled for all supported platforms and put into the libs/ folder.
 - Open the project in Android Studio
-- The project should automatically be compiled, the result is a .aar
+- The project should automatically be compiled, the result is a .aar (see app/build/outputs/aar/)

+It also adds an additional tile source which supports